2019 neh summer landmarks workshops FOR k-12 SCHOOL TEACHERS

-Please review the eligibility criteria for participation in NEH Summer Seminars and Institutes as an NEH Summer Scholar at
+Please review the eligibility criteria for participation in NEH Landmarks workshops at https://www.neh.gov/files/divisions/education/eligibility/landmarks_eligibility_criteria.pdf

-3. your special perspectives, skills, or experiences that would contribute to the program; and 4. evidence that participation will have a long-term impact on your teaching.
+3) your special perspectives, skills, or experiences that would contribute to the workshop; and

 STIPEND, TENURE, AND CONDITIONS OF AWARD

-Teachers selected to participate as NEH Summer Scholars will receive a stipend of $1,200 at the end of the residential workshop session.
+Teachers selected to participate as NEH Summer Scholars will receive a $1,200 stipend at the end of the workshop session.
 Stipends are intended to help cover travel expenses to and from the project location, books, and ordinary living expenses.
 Stipends are taxable.

 NEH Summer Scholars are required to attend all scheduled meetings and to engage fully as professionals in all project activities.
 Participants who do not complete the full tenure of the project will receive a reduced stipend.

-At the end of the project’s residential period, NEH Summer Scholars will be asked to provide an assessment of their workshop experience, especially in terms of its value to their personal and professional development.
+At the end of the workshop, NEH Summer Scholars will be asked to provide an assessment of their workshop experience, especially in terms of its value to their personal and professional development.
 These confidential online evaluations will become a part of the project’s grant file.

-Please include a résumé or curriculum vitae (not to exceed five pages).
-Include the name, title, phone number, and e-mail address of two professional references.
+Please include a résumé or brief biography detailing your educational qualifications and professional experience.
+Be sure the résumé provides the name, title, phone number, and e-mail address of one professional reference.

 SUBMISSION OF APPLICATIONS AND NOTIFICATION PROCEDURE

-Applications must be submitted to the project director, not the NEH, and must be postmarked no later than [TO BE ANNOUNCED].
+Applications must be submitted to the project director, not the NEH, and must be postmarked no later than Friday, March 1, 2019.

 Applications sent to the NEH will not be reviewed.